Glossary

 Finality depth

-A threshold after which old history is treated as settled under the protocol's assumptions.
+The threshold past which old history counts as settled under the protocol's assumptions.

 Pruning